craftcms/cms/docs/volume-types.md

 # Volume Types

-Plugins can provide custom asset volume types by creating a class that implements `craft\base\VolumeInterface` and `craft\base\VolumeTrait`.
+Plugins can provide custom asset volume types by creating a class that implements <api:craft\base\VolumeInterface> and <api:craft\base\VolumeTrait>.
 The class will serve both as a way to communicate various things about your volume type (with static methods), and as a model that volumes of its type will be instantiated with.

-As a convenience, you can extend `craft\base\Volume`, which provides a base volume type implementation, optimized for [Flysystem](https://flysystem.thephpleague.com/) adapters.
+As a convenience, you can extend <api:craft\base\Volume>, which provides a base volume type implementation, optimized for [Flysystem](https://flysystem.thephpleague.com/) adapters.

 You can refer to Craft’s own volume classes for examples.
 They are located in `vendor/craftcms/cms/src/volumes/`.